 To facilitate the work of the clubs, we support schools by providing a dedicated curriculum and toolkit, skill-based workshops, support for interactive sessions with experts and an overall framework of active citizenship to enhance students’ understanding and ability to create impact.

-During the academic year 2019-20, the clubs were piloted across 7 schools in 4 cities – Bengaluru.
-Hyderabad, Lucknow and Raipur.
-As we close the academic year, 500 students will graduate from the program.
-Our partner schools in 2019 included schools such as DPS Secunderabad, International School of Hyderabad, Study Hall Lucknow, among others.
+During the academic year 2019-20, we piloted the clubs across 7 schools in 4 cities – Bengaluru.
+Hyderabad, Lucknow and Raipur – and graduated 500 students.
+Our partners in 2019 included schools such as DPS Secunderabad, International School of Hyderabad, Study Hall Lucknow, among others.

 Partner with Us